Join Us for Worship!

 A Workshop for Well-Being

-Panel to Discuss Female Anxiety at Every Stage of Life
+Panel Discussed Female Anxiety at Every Stage of Life

-The quieter, more contemplative season of Lent is a great time to reflect on the things that cause us to struggle with stress and anxiety in our lives.
-Holy Trinity's ECW invites you and your women friends to participate in a conversation that will address these issues on Sunday, March 30, at 3 pm in the Parish Hall.
-The ECW has assembled a panel of experts who will explore methods to help women better manage difficulties throughout their lives.
-Many stressors are common among women at certain periods of life—adolescence, young adulthood, love & marriage, child-rearing, work–life balance, health crises, aging, etc. This discussion will help us identify ways in which we can help ourselves and offer support to others.
-In addition to the conversation and fellowship, we will enjoy refreshments of tea and scones.
+On Sunday, March 30, at 2 pm in the Parish Hall, Holy Trinity's ECW hosted a conversation that addressed many common issues women face over the course of their lifetimes.
+The ECW assembled a panel of experts who explored methods to help women better manage difficulties throughout their lives.
+Many stressors are common among women at certain periods of life—adolescence, young adulthood, love & marriage, child-rearing, work–life balance, health crises, aging, loss, etc. Breakout discussions among small groups of women of varying ages helped us to identify ways in which we can help ourselves and offer support to others.
+In addition to the conversation and fellowship, the attendees enjoyed refreshments of tea and scones.

 EXPERT PANELISTS